 American and European elderberries are edible.
 They are mild-flavored.
 Some say elderberries taste like a combination of grape, raspberry, and blackberry.

-Elderberries taste best when cooked with sweeter fruits or fruits that are more acidic than the elderberry.
-Elderberries can be used in tarts, pies, and other desserts or process them into jelly, juice, or wine.
+Elderberries taste best when cooked with sweeter fruits or fruits that are more acidic than elderberry.
+Elderberries can be used in tarts, pies, and other desserts or processed into jelly, juice, or wine.

 Elderberries can be used as a substitute for blueberries in many recipes.